Long-term prediction intervals with many covariates: Appendix A:-Some useful concentration inequalities

+In particular, one particular inequality that allows an easy transfer from a linear case to a corresponding non-linear case is with $\delta_{i,p}^Y$ standing for the dependence measure as defined in (\ref{eq:fdm}) for the mean-zero stationary process $Y_j$.
+Similar inequality holds for other functional dependence measures we defined in the paper.
+For a proof, the interested readers can look at the seminal text by \cite{wu05} where functional dependence measure was formally introduced.
+Apart from this, we have also repeatedly used the orthogonality of the projection operator $\mathcal{P}_i$ defined in (\ref{eq:proj}) i.e. $\IE(\mathcal{P}_i(X_k)\mathcal{P}_j(X_k))=0$ for $ i \neq j$.
+With these tools in hand, we proceed to describe the proofs in this paper.

 Let $S_{n,b}=\sum_{i=1}^n b_i e_i$.
-We postpone the tail probability bound for linear processes to Appendix A as Result \ref{th:nagaev linear light} and only keep the corresponding nonlinear version, Result \ref{th:nagaev nonlinear light} in the main body for the interest of space.
 Only the light-tailed versions of the Results \ref{th:nagaev linear light} and \ref{th:nagaev nonlinear light} were proposed and proved in \citet{wuwu16}.
-In this exposition, we clearly point out the corresponding results for the long-range and short-range dependence along with the new addition of what happens for light-tailed or heavy-tailed scenario.
+In this exposition, we clearly point out the corresponding results for the long-range and short-range dependence along with the new addition of what happens for light-tailed or heavy-tailed scenarios.
 These results can be of independent interest since this is first such in the literature that takes care of heaviness of tails under dependence.

 \begin{result} (Nagaev inequality for linear processes) Assume that the error process $e_i$ admits the representation (\ref{eq:ei linear}).
 Then we have the following concentration results for $S_{n,b}=\sum_{i=1}^n b_ie_i$, \begin{compactitem}[-] \item Light-tailed SRD: If $\sum_{j}|a_j|<\infty$ and $\epsilon_j \in \mathcal{L}^q$ for some $q>2$, then, for some constant $c_q$,